-Our rehabilitation work involves pavement resurfacing, areas of partial full-depth pavement removal and replacement, roadway base repairs; curb replacement, removal of asphalt ramps and mountable curbs across driveway entrances, partial driveway apron replacement to meet the grade of new curb lines, and sidewalk replacement.
+Rehabilitation work includes pavement resurfacing, areas of partial full-depth pavement removal and replacement, roadway base repairs; curb replacement, removal of asphalt ramps and mountable curbs across driveway entrances, partial driveway apron replacement to meet the grade of new curb lines, and sidewalk replacement.
 When curb and gutter is removed in front of your driveway, you will not be allowed to park in your driveway for 7 to 10 days.
 This time is needed to give the new concrete sufficient time to "cure" to support the weight of vehicular traffic.
 Curb and driveway apron replacements will be limited to one side of the street at a time to allow for on-street parking while the new concrete is curing.
 Also we ask that if you have sprinklers or an invisible fence to flag them.

-The City is only removing and replacing the portion of a driveway apron necessary to meet the grades of the newly depressed curb line.
-Per City Code, the “apron” of a private driveway is the responsibility of the property owner.
-The City has requested that the asphalt and concrete sub-contractors be willing to take on private work to complete the entire apron at the resident’s request.
+The city is only removing and replacing the portion of a driveway apron necessary to meet the grades of the newly depressed curb line.
+Per city code, the “apron” of a private driveway is the responsibility of the property owner.
+The city has requested that the asphalt and concrete sub-contractors be willing to take on private work to complete the entire apron at the resident’s request.
 Iroquois Paving Corporation will not take on any private asphalt work.
 Concrete work is available – contact Davis Concrete, Chris Davis at (708) 388-1100 ext 102.
 They will respond back to you within 24-48 hours of your phone call.
 Concrete work behind the sidewalk requires a building permit – contact the Building Dept. at (708) 687-4050, x1041.